 Rules for Republication

 News media are welcome to republish original blog postings from this website in full, with a citation and link back to The Iran Primer website (www.iranprimer.com) as the original source.
-Any edits must be authorized by the author.
-Permission to reprint excerpts from The Iran Primer book should be directed to firstname.lastname@example.org
+Any edits or change must be authorized by the author.
+Permission to reprint anything from The Iran Primer website or book should be directed to firstname.lastname@example.org.